Tonyl3260/github-tutorial/README.md

 1. Edit your code and file.
 Make sure it is saved, ⌘s.
 2. Before you can add your code to the staging area, the directory must be intialized `git init`.
 To add the code to the staging area you can use `git add .` or `git add filename`.
-You can check to see if your code has to been added to the staging area by using `git status`.
+You can check to see if your code has been added to the staging area by using `git status`.
 ![git add](Gitadd.png)
-3. To commit your file, your file must be first add to the statging area.
+3. To commit your file, your file must be first added to the staging area.
 You can commit your file by using `git commit -m "msg"`.
-You can put a message when you commit to remind you what you just committed.
+You can put a message when you commit to remind yourself what you just committed.
 ![git commit](Gitcommit.png)
-4. To push your file the requirement above must be first fulfilled and a git remote to connect to your your local (c9).
+4. To push your file the requirement above must be first fulfilled and connected to a git remote to be pushed into by your local (c9).
 You can check to see what remote is connected to our directory by using `git remote -v`.
 You can push your code by using `git push origin master`.
 However if you flag your remote the first time by using `-u``git push -u origin master` you dont have to type `git push origin master` everytime you want to push.
 Instead you can use `git push`.